Liverpool City Region Mayor unveils ground-breaking new ‘zero bills’ home that will revolutionise housebuilding

 Kate Henderson, Chief Executive of the National Housing Federation said:

 “We’re honoured to have this new initiative launched at the first ever Housing Community Summit.
-We share a joint ambition with the Liverpool City Region to solve the housing crisis and deliver a generation of new social homes.
+We share a joint ambition with Liverpool City Region to solve the housing crisis and deliver a generation of new social homes.
 It’s great to see how innovative construction methods, like the one unveiled today, can help us achieve this; providing energy efficient, affordable homes for those that need them.”

 Gavin Smart, Chief Executive of the Chartered Institute for Housing, added: